allnulled/rest-router/README.md

-# restrouter
+# super-rest-router

-RESTRouter can create HTTP REST APIs (for Express apps) from database credentials (using Sequelize ORM), and nothing else.
+SuperRestRouter can create HTTP REST APIs (for Express apps) from database credentials (using Sequelize ORM), and nothing else.

-RESTRouter is a small tool to auto-generate REST APIs (for ExpressJS) automatically from databases (supported by Sequelize ORM).
+SuperRestRouter is a small tool to auto-generate REST APIs (for ExpressJS) automatically from databases (supported by Sequelize ORM).

 ---

 ## 1. Installation

-~$ `npm install --save @allnulled/restrouter`
+~$ `npm install --save @allnulled/super-rest-router`

 ---

 ## 2. Based on...

-**RESTRouter** is based on:
+**SuperRestRouter** is based on:

  · [Sequelize ORM](https://github.com/sequelize/sequelize): a flexible ORM for Node.js.